kumuthu53/taurus-view/README.md

 You will be prompted for this API key the first time you use TaurusView.
 You will also be able to change this API key at anytime.

+Refer to https://medium.com/@kumuthu53/taurusview-5167a0f25952 for a detailed guide on how to use TaurusView.

 ## Dependencies

 I have used the following third-party dependencies in this project.